TOWNSHIP OF FRANKLIN

-A "Grievance" is a claim by an employee or the Association based upon the interpretation, application, or violation of this negotiated agreement, board policies or administrative decisions affecting the terms and conditions of employment.
+A grievance is a claim by a teacher or the Association based upon the interpretation, application, or violation of this negotiated agreement, board policies or administrative decisions affecting the terms and conditions of employment.

-Aggrieved person is defined as the employee and/or Association making the claim.
+Aggrieved person is defined as the teacher and/or Association making the claim.

-Days as referred in Article III shall mean school attendance days, except as specifically referenced as calendar days.
+Days as referred in this agreement shall mean school attendance days, except as specifically referenced as calendar days.

 The administrator who is assigned by the Superintendent as the person primarily responsible for the evaluation of the employee during the current school year.

 The purpose of this procedure is to secure, at the lowest possible level, equitable solutions to the problems which may from time to time arise affecting teachers.
 Both parties agree that these proceedings will be kept as informal and confidential as may be appropriate at any level of the procedure.

 Since it is important that a grievance be processed as rapidly as possible, the number of days indicated at each level should be considered as a maximum and every effort should be made to expedite the process.
 The time limits specified may, however, be extended by mutual agreement.

 b.
 A grievance to be considered must be initiated by the aggrieved person within fifteen (15) days from the alleged grievance.